-This site has been developed to display adequately on all commonly used browsers.
-Special features have been included to enable effective operation by persons using accessibility hardware and/or software.
-The site is optimised for a 1024 x 768 screen resolution but will scale appropriately to both higher and lower screen resolutions.
+This site displays on all used browsers.
+Special features enable effective operation by persons using accessibility hardware and/or software.

 This page explains ways you can change your view of the site, and the accessibility features available on the website, below.

 In most cases, browsers allow you to use the CTRL and + keys together to zoom into a web page and the CTRL and - keys to zoom out.
 This will magnify all elements on the page, including text, to make it easier to read.

 Navigation using a screenreader

 If you are using a screenreader program, there are many aids to help you find your way around the website.
 Skip to content For people using screen readers each page has a link that says "skip to main content".
 Following this link will skip over the page header and skip over the navigation menu to take you straight to the content of the page.
 The page header and navigation repeats on every page so this avoids hearing them again and again.

 Skip to content

 For people using screen readers each page has a link that says "skip to main content".
 Following this link will skip over the page header and skip over the navigation menu to take you straight to the content of the page.
 The page header and navigation are repeated on every page so this avoids hearing them again and again.

 For people using screen readers each page has a link that says "Skip to sitemap".
 Following this link will skip over the page header and go to the main site navigation menu.
 The page header repeats on every page so this avoids hearing it again and again.